maxdan94/RandNE/README.md

 ## Info:
-Implementation of the scalable graph embedding method suggested in [1]
+Implementation of the scalable graph embedding method proposed in [1]

 NOTE THAT THIS IS NOT THE IMPLEMENTATION OF THE AUTHORS OF [1].
 The implementation of the authors of [1] is here: https://github.com/ZW-ZHANG/RandNE.